mrigankpawagi/HinglishEval/README.md

 ### Evaluation of 18 models on HinglishEval
 We evaluated 18 models on the HinglishEval dataset and reported the results in the table above.
 We report only the Pass@1 metric since the models were evaluated at temperature 0 (greedy decoding).

-## Future Work
-We encourage the community to
-1. Interpret the results of this evaluation
-2. Explore different prompting strategies to improve the performance of models on HinglishEval
-3. Evaluate more models and with different temperature settings, particularly models for native languages
-4. Extend the benchmark to more native languages